joelstrohmeier/website/src/about.md

 ---
 description: About me
+title: About
-layout: "about.njk"
+layout: "base.njk"
 ---

 # About